Dual Degree: Journalism and Computer Science

 Our Career Services staff will work closely with students to help them pursue the most meaningful jobs in the U.S. and abroad.
 Students meet with a Career Services counselor for one-on-one consultations throughout the year and may attend any of the dozens of job-hunting strategy sessions held at the university.
 The students in this program will have unparalleled access to thousands of alumni from both schools.

 The application deadline for fall 2013 enrollment is January 15, 2013.
 To learn more, please visit www.journalism.columbia.edu/apply.
 Participation in this dual-degree program is contingent upon acceptance into both the Graduate School of Journalism and The Fu Foundation School of Engineering and Applied Science.
+To apply to engineering, please click here, and follow the instructions to create a login and apply.

 The program seeks applicants who have outstanding undergraduate records, including a background in computer science or extensive mathematics or engineering training, which includes preparation for the required computer science courses.
 Equally important, applicants should have excellent writing skills and be familiar with the fundamentals of reporting.
 Candidates must be curious about the world, eager to learn more about particular subject areas, determined and resourceful, and enthusiastic about exploring innovations in journalism.